Use

 WordPress Plugin: Query Monitor

 Query Monitor is a developer tools panel for WordPress.
 It supports debugging database queries, PHP errors, hooks and actions, block editor blocks, enqueued scripts and stylesheets, HTTP API calls, and more.
-It includes some advanced features like debugging Ajax calls, REST API calls, and user capability checks.
-It includes the ability to minimize most of its output via a plugin or theme, allowing you to quickly identify poorly performing plugins, themes, or functions.
-Query Monitor primarily focuses on presenting its information in a useful way, such as by showing aggregated database queries grouped by the plugin, theme, or function responsible for them.
-It adds an admin toolbar menu showing an overview of the current page, and once you select a menu item, it displays full debug information in a panel.
-The above is the introduction from the official Query Monitor.
-For ordinary users, it might seem a bit unclear, so below, Naiba will demonstrate how to use Query Monitor.
+It includes some advanced features such as debugging Ajax calls, REST API calls, and user capability checks.
+It includes the ability to narrow down most of its output via plugins or themes, allowing you to quickly identify poorly performing plugins, themes, or functions.
+Query Monitor primarily focuses on presenting its information in a useful way, such as by displaying aggregated database queries grouped by the plugin, theme, or function responsible for them.
+It adds an admin toolbar menu showing an overview of the current page, and once you select a menu item, it displays complete debugging information in a panel.
+The above is the official introduction from Query Monitor, which might be a bit unclear for ordinary users.
+So below, Naiba will demonstrate how to use Query Monitor.

 Using Query Monitor

-After activation, you will see an indicator bar like the one in the image below appear on the top admin bar.
+After activation, you will see an indicator bar like the one in the image below added to the top admin bar.

-The indicator bar is red, indicating there are errors on the webpage.
-Hover your mouse over it, and the error content will be displayed in red.
-Click into it to view details, which will help you identify the source of the problem.
+If the indicator bar is red, it indicates there are errors on the webpage.
+Hover your mouse over it, and the error content will be highlighted in red.
+Click into it to view details, and you can troubleshoot where the problem lies.

-Of course, diagnosing this error requires some judgment.
-For example, Naiba's error report appears to be related to image editing because Naiba has installed the
+Of course, judging this error still requires some discernment.
+For example, Naiba's error report seems to be related to image editing, because Naiba has installed the

-Upyunplugin, which takes over the Media Library functionality.
-Therefore, the error is likely from here and can be ignored.
+Upyunplugin, which has taken over the media library function.
+So the error is likely from here and can be ignored.

-Naiba's page performed a total of 9 database queries.
-From the details page, you can roughly identify which queries are unnecessary and remove the corresponding plugins.
+Naiba's page made a total of 9 database queries.
+From the details page, you can roughly see which queries can be eliminated.
+Just delete the corresponding plugins.

-Of course, for beginners, WordPress optimization might be somewhat challenging.
-Naiba gives you the most direct advice: choose a simple Theme, avoid adding too many features, and only install necessary plugins.
-Then, install WP Super Cache, set up Memcached caching on the server, and add
+Of course, for novice users, WordPress optimization might still be somewhat difficult.
+Naiba gives you the most direct advice: try to choose simple themes, don't add too many features, and don't install plugins unless necessary.
+Then install WP Super Cache, set up Memcached caching on the server, and add

-If you are using a foreign server, you can search for Query Monitor directly in the WordPress plugin library from the Admin Dashboard to install it.
-If you are using a domestic server, you can download it via the link below and upload it to the website's Admin Dashboard for installation.
+If you are using a foreign server, you can directly search for Query Monitor in the WordPress backend plugin library to install it.
+If you are using a domestic server, you can download it via the link below and upload it to the website backend for installation.

 Comments are closed